Nathan Lane

-Early life
+Early life and education

-Nathan Lane was born Joseph Lane in Jersey City, New Jersey, on February 3, 1956.
-His father, Daniel Joseph Lane, was a truck driver and an aspiring tenor who died in 1967 from alcoholism when Lane was eleven.
-His mother, Nora Veronica (Finnerty), was a housewife and secretary who suffered from bipolar disorder and died in 2000.
-He has two older brothers, Daniel Jr. and Robert.
-Lane's parents were Catholics, and all of his grandparents were Irish immigrants.
-He was named after his uncle, a Jesuit priest.
-Lane attended Catholic schools in Jersey City, including Jesuit-run St. Peter's Preparatory School, where he was voted Best Actor in 1974, and years later received the 2011 Prep Hall of Fame Professional Achievement Award.
+Lane was born Joseph Lane in Jersey City, New Jersey on February 3, 1956.
+His father Daniel Joseph Lane was a truck driver and an aspiring tenor who died in 1967 from alcoholism when Nathan was eleven.
+His mother Nora Veronica (née Finnerty) was a housewife and secretary who suffered from bipolar disorder and died in 2000.
+Nathan has two older brothers, Daniel Jr. and Robert.
+Their parents were Catholics and all of their grandparents were Irish immigrants.
+He was named Joseph after his uncle, a Jesuit priest.
+Nathan attended Catholic schools in Jersey City, including Jesuit-run St. Peter's Preparatory School, where he was voted Best Actor in 1974, and in 2011 received the Prep Hall of Fame Professional Achievement Award.

 Career

-1980s
+1975–1990s: Rise to prominence

-Accepted to Saint Joseph's University in Philadelphia on a drama scholarship, he was accompanied on what was supposed to be his first day there by his older brother Dan.
+Accepted to Saint Joseph's University in Philadelphia on a drama scholarship, Joseph Lane was accompanied on what was supposed to be his first day there by his older brother Dan.
 Discovering that the scholarship would not cover enough of his expenses, he decided to leave, and work for a year to earn some money.
 His brother said, "I remember him saying to me, 'College is for people who don't know what they want to do.'"

 Because there already was a Joseph Lane registered with Actors' Equity, he changed his name to Nathan after the character Nathan Detroit from the musical Guys and Dolls.
-He moved to New York City where, after a long struggle, his career began to take off, first with some brief success in the world of stand-up comedy with partner Patrick Stack, and later with Off-Broadway productions at Second Stage Theatre, the Roundabout Theatre, and the Manhattan Theatre Club.
+He moved to New York City where after a long struggle, his career began to take off, first with some brief success in the world of stand-up comedy with partner Patrick Stack and later with Off-Broadway productions at Second Stage Theatre, the Roundabout Theatre, and the Manhattan Theatre Club.
 He made his Broadway debut in a 1982 revival of Noël Coward's Present Laughter as Roland Maule (Drama Desk nomination) with George C. Scott, Kate Burton, Dana Ivey, Bette Henritze, Elizabeth Hubbard, Jim Piddock, and Christine Lahti.

 His second Broadway appearance was in the 1983 musical Merlin, starring Chita Rivera and magician Doug Henning.
 This was followed by Wind in the Willows as Mr. Toad, Some Americans Abroad at Lincoln Center, and the national tour of Neil Simon's Broadway Bound.